Darcksocks/Project_B2_/README.md

 Ressources : this folder is used to keep records
 Sujet projet : this is the folder where you can find every subjects, every issues

-You can also find the license file (GNU GPL v3)

 You can also find the .gitignore file which permit to control what kind of file can be pushed.

 =========================================================================